opensearch-project/opensearch-sdk-java/README.md

 For instructions on building, testing, and running an extension, see the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md).

 ## Plugin migration
-For tips about migrating an existing plugin to an extension, see [PLUGIN_MIGRATION](PLUGIN_MIGRATION.md).
+For tips on migrating an existing plugin to an extension, see [PLUGIN_MIGRATION](PLUGIN_MIGRATION.md).

 ## Contributing
 For information about contributing, see [CONTRIBUTING](CONTRIBUTING.md).